HIPAA Forms Explained: Privacy and Authorization

 Except under very special circumstances, no one will be able to access your PHI without your permission.
 If you wish for your health information to remain hidden from your family, friends, etc., don’t sign any disclosure forms.
 Also note that, while some health providers may ask you to fill out a “next of kin form” or a HIPAA form, you are under no obligation to do so.

 There are many circumstances under which you may want someone to have access to your PHI.
 For example, if a family member or friend is helping you make payments on medical bills, it might be useful for them to see what they’re paying for.
-In another scenario, you may be too ill to deal with the bureaucracy of constant treatment, and may need help from a spouse or family member.
+In another scenario, you may be too ill to deal with the bureaucracy of constant treatment, and may need help from a spouse or family member or read more about a Patient’s Right to View their HIPAA Forms.

 Final Thoughts on HIPAA Forms